Twelve-wired bird-of-paradise

-They are found in flat lowlands and swamp forests, particularly throughout New Guinea and Salawati Island, Indonesia.
+The display dance of the twelve-wired bird of paradise is called a wire-wipe display.
+The male chooses an exposed vertical perch, flares his breast-shield, and displays his flank plumes and bare pigmented thighs.
+The male uses his twelve flank-plume "wires" to make contact with the female, brushing across her face and foreparts.

 The twelve-wired bird-of-paradise is evaluated as Least Concern on the IUCN Red List of Threatened Species, and is listed on Appendix II of CITES.
-It has not been easy to breed them in captivity.
-The first successful captive breeding program was at Singapore's Jurong Bird Park, in 2001.
+It has not been easy to breed them in captivity; the first successful captive breeding program was at Singapore's Jurong Bird Park, in 2001.